mbparks/limelight/README.md

 1. Open `limelight.html` in a Chromium-based browser (Chrome, Edge, Brave).
 2. Add a screen, one or more cameras, and any images.
 Drag and resize overlays with the Move tool.
-3. Pick a microphone and toggle System audio if you want them.
+3. In the Audio panel, click Enable to turn on your microphone (grant permission the first time), pick a device, set gain, and watch the level meter.
+Toggle System audio to capture computer sound too.
-4. Mark up the frame with the pen, highlighter, arrow, box, and eraser.
+4. Mark up the frame with the pen, highlighter, arrow, box, circle, triangle, and eraser.
+Shapes take a stroke color plus an optional fill color and fill opacity.
 5. Press RECORD.
 Press Stop to drop a take into the list with a preview and a Download button.

 Nothing leaves your machine.
 Recordings are held in memory until you download them.